 Every student must pass the senior oral examination.
-The examination committee will consist of one instructor from his major department, one from his minor department or area of concentration, and an atlarge member.
-The examination will be no more than one hour in length and must be passed by the midsemester of the second semester of the senior year.
+The examination committee will consist of one instructor from his major department, one from his minor department or area of concentration, and one from neither.
+The examination will be no more than one hour in length and must be passed by the mid-semester of the second semester of the senior year.